Home Care

 Support at Home program

-On 1 November 2025, Home Care Packages and Short-Term Restorative Care will be replaced by the Support at Home program.
-The Commonwealth Home Support Programme (CHSP) will continue to operate separately until it transitions into the new program no earlier than 1 July 2027.
+On 1 November 2025, Home Care Packages and Short-Term Restorative Care programs were replaced by the Support at Home program.
+The Commonwealth Home Support Programme (CHSP) continue to operate separately, with plans to transition into the new program no earlier than 1 July 2027.

 home care-clinical and nursing-page image